ʻAhoʻeitu

 In Tongan mythology, or oral history, ʻAhoʻeitu is a son of the god ʻEitumātupuʻa and a mortal woman, ʻIlaheva Vaʻepopua.
-He became the first king of the Tuʻi Tonga (Tonga king) dynasty in the early 10th century, dethroning the previous one with the same name but originating from the uanga (maggots) instead of divine; see Kohai, Koau, mo Momo.
+He became the first king of the Tuʻi Tonga (Tongan King) dynasty in the early 10th century, dethroning the previous one with the same name but originating from the uanga (maggots) instead of divinity (see Kohai, Koau, mo Momo).

 Trip to the sky

 When ʻAhoʻeitu was growing up, his ceaseless curiosity about his paternal heritage was repudiated by his mother, with his habitual inquiries gradually wearing down her resolve.
 His mother, ʻIlaheva Va'epopua, was an earthly woman living in what is now Popua (called after her name), a suburb of the capital city, Nuku'alofa, and located near the large lagoon of Tongatapu.
 She was once the mistress of the sky-god, Tangaloa 'Eitumatupu'a, enjoying his affections and cohabitating with him when he visited the earth, an affair that led to the conception of 'Aho'eitu, prompting the sky-god to leave before his son was born.
 After years of constant queries, ʻAhoʻeitu's mother finally revealed to him the identity of his father.
 She directed him to the great toa tree, which the lad scaled, landing in his father's realm.
 He followed the path to which his mother had directed him, and found his father catching doves. ʻEitumātupuʻa was moved to see his son, and invited him to his house for kava and food.